Conservation and restoration of painting frames

 The conservation and restoration of painting frames is the process through which picture frames are preserved.
 Frame conservation and restoration includes general cleaning of the frame, as well as in depth processes such as replacing damaged ornamentation, gilding, and toning.

-The purpose of painting frames is two-fold.
+The purpose of painting frames is twofold.
 Frames function to protect and support the artwork as well as to visually enhance the item.
 Painting frames help us to appreciate and understand its role as it relates to the provenance of the painting.
 Original frames are often considered museum objects in their own right.
 As such, frames are subject to wear and tear in their functional roles as a protective component of the art.
 Regular activities that require the handling of artwork and their frames, such as exhibition, storage, travel, leave the frame susceptible to damage.

 Authenticity of frames

-Determining a frame’s authenticity is important to understanding its relationship with the painting.
+Determining a frame's authenticity is important to understanding its relationship with the painting.
 A frame can be considered original or authentic to a painting if it meets one of several possible requirements.
 Those requirements are: